ryanovic/ParseLib/README.md

 # ParseLib

-.NET Library which provides tools and components for a dynamic parsers generation.
+.NET Library which provides tools and components for dynamic parsers generation.

 ## Features